Wheesk/MITM-Encryption/README.md

 If you’ve ever wondered “how do hackers actually pull off a man-in-the-middle attack?”—this is your step-by-step, screenshot-rich answer.

 ---
+##  Disclaimer
+For educational and ethical use only.

+Always have permission before testing on any network.

+Breaking the rules isn’t hacking—it’s just trouble.

+---

 ## Introduction
 Have you ever read about MITM attacks and thought, “That sounds complicated”?